 Rent-A-Center (RCII) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company that leases furniture and appliances with an option to buy had lost 5.35% in the past month.
-In that same time, the Consumer Discretionary sector gained 3.45%, while the S&P 500 gained 2.99%.
+Coming into today, shares of the company that leases furniture and appliances with an option to buy had gained 3.82% in the past month.
+In that same time, the Consumer Discretionary sector gained 5.64%, while the S&P 500 gained 4.17%.

 RCII will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.50, up 56.25% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $626.62 million, down 2.84% from the year-ago period.
+In that report, analysts expect RCII to post earnings of $0.50 per share.
+This would mark year-over-year growth of 56.25%.
+Meanwhile, our latest consensus estimate is calling for revenue of $626.62 million, down 2.84% from the prior-year quarter.

-RCII's full-year Zacks Consensus Estimates are calling for earnings of $2.26 per share and revenue of $2.62 billion.
-These results would represent year-over-year changes of +113.21% and -1.44%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.26 per share and revenue of $2.62 billion, which would represent changes of +113.21% and -1.44%, respectively, from the prior year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-RCII currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
+RCII is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, RCII currently has a Forward P/E ratio of 11.42.
-For comparison, its industry has an average Forward P/E of 16.66, which means RCII is trading at a discount to the group.
+Investors should also note RCII's current valuation metrics, including its Forward P/E ratio of 11.54.
+This represents a discount compared to its industry's average Forward P/E of 16.2.

 Click to get this free report